Flowrome/electron-multi-prompt/README.md

     if (result) {
       console.log('obtained result', result),
       /**
-      IN THE CASE OF MULTI-INPUT THE RESULT WILL BE IN THIS FORMAT: elem = inputArray[i];
+      IN CASE OF MULTI-INPUT THE RESULT WILL BE IN THIS FORMAT: elem = inputArray[i];
       {
         [elem.key]: elem.value,